 You’ll definitely need the right technical skills to work on this business idea.

 Countless small businesses start out their web presence using a WordPress website (myself included) with one of the best web hosting plans to power it (consider even cheap hosting plans or free hosting if you’re on a budget), before needing to upgrade to other solutions for various reasons.
 Many of them will pay several hundreds of dollars for someone to get their business ideas set up online.
-If you have the patience to learn how to start a blog yourself, it’s an extremely valuable skill and can be turned into a very lucrative side business idea even if you’re just starting with teaching clients how to install WordPress and setting them up with one of the best WordPress themes and customizing it for clients—especially if you sign up for affiliate programs with companies like Kinsta, who offer high quality managed WordPress hosting plans that allow you to collect fees from the clients you refer their way.
+If you have the patience to learn how to start a blog yourself, it’s an extremely valuable skill and can be turned into a very low startup cost small business idea even if you’re just starting with teaching clients how to install WordPress and setting them up with one of the best WordPress themes and customizing their sites—especially if you sign up for affiliate programs with companies like Kinsta, who offer high quality managed WordPress hosting plans that allow you to collect fees from the clients you refer their way.
 Consider an additional service offering to your clients by executing on a carefully curated digital marketing strategy that goes beyond just setting up their website, and into actually generating traffic to it.
 Plus, with the skills you pick up from this side business idea, you’ll be able to make money in other ways like landing WordPress developer jobs or working on other website ideas like my friend Andy’s been able to do with his site, AwesomeStuffToBuy.
 Just be sure to take my lessons learned about the things you should know before starting a blog.

 If you have a car (or multiple) that often sit in your garage, that’s earning potential.

 If you own a car but barely use it, you can make some easy cash as an effortless side business idea by renting it out on Turo.
 Before you freak out, know that there’s a $1 Million insurance policy on all cars, plus drivers are prescreened, so you can have peace of mind.

 This business blurs the line between investing and gambling, but can be lucrative with the right eye.